gracelovesyah/mast90138notes/_sources/basics.md

 $$

 ### **$Y$:**

+> Matrix of scores on PC

 When you project the original data $X$ onto the principal components (or eigenvectors), you get a new data representation, $Y$.
 Here, $Y$ contains the scores of the observations on the principal components.
 The first column of $Y$ contains the scores for PC1, the second column has the scores for PC2, and so on.

 $$ Y = Γ^T X $$

 ### **$Z$**:

-This represents the predicted outcome variable, based on the regression model.
+> Predicted outcome variable, based on the regression model.

 $$ Z = \beta^T X $$

 - In the equation $Z = \beta^T X + \epsilon$, $Z$ is the predicted value, $\beta^T$ is the transpose of the coefficient vector, and $\epsilon$ is the error term.
 ### **$\Lambda$ (Lambda)**:

+> Diagonal matrix of eigenvalue

 This is a diagonal matrix of the variances of the principal components.
 In PCA, the components are ordered by the amount of variance they explain in the original data.
 The first principal component explains the most variance, the second explains the next highest amount, and so on.
 These variances are the eigenvalues of the covariance matrix of $X$.